turingschool/try-turing/partnerships/intro/index.md

 - Determine if coding is something you enjoy doing and want to pursue further

 ## Online Learning Norms
-- Ask your questions and share your code!
+- Ask your questions and share your code in the chat.
-- Mute your microphone unless you’re the main speaker.
+- Mute your microphone.
 - Keep your camera on during class (if possible).
 - Disconnected?
 Jump back on!